-This post is the second of a three-part series on retiree healthcare expenses.
+This post is the third of a three-part series on retiree healthcare expenses.

 In this final post of the series, I tackle how you should factor the potential cost of long-term care (LTC) into your overall healthcare expenses.